-Baker University’s School of Nursing dean’s list for maintaining a 3.5 grade-point average or higher during the spring 2015 semester.
+Baker University’s School of Nursing announces the dean’s list for maintaining a 3.5 grade-point average or higher during the fall 2015 semester.

-The following students were named to Baker University’s College of Arts and Sciences and School of Education undergraduate dean’s list for maintaining a 3.5 grade-point average or higher during the spring 2015 semester:
+The following students were named to Baker University’s College of Arts and Sciences and School of Education undergraduate dean’s list for maintaining a 3.5 grade-point average or higher during the fall 2015 semester:

 If you love to sing, are at least 15 years old, and live in Baldwin City area, consider joining the Baker University Community Choir.

 Baker University has developed a sport management degree that can give you an edge in this competitive and changing field.

 At 11 a.m., Feb.
 11, at Baldwin First United Methodist Church, Baker University will celebrate its annual Founders Day.
 Bishop Scott Jones will provide the keynote address.

 Enthusiasm for activities across campus, net Logan Brettell, a sophomore from Overland Park, Kansas, Student Leader of the Month honors.